-1 "Enterprises should, within the framework of applicable law, regulations and prevailing labour relations and employment practices:
+&lt;sup>1 "Enterprises should, within the framework of applicable law, regulations and prevailing labour relations and employment practices:

-^{1.} a) Respect the right of their employees to be represented by trade unions and other bona fide representatives of employees, and engage in constructive negotiations, either individually or through employers' associations, with such representatives with a view to reaching agreements on employment conditions;
+1. a) Respect the right of their employees to be represented by trade unions and other bona fide representatives of employees, and engage in constructive negotiations, either individually or through employers' associations, with such representatives with a view to reaching agreements on employment conditions;

-^{4.} a) Observe standards of employment and industrial relations not less favourable than those observed by comparable employers in the host country;
+4. a) Observe standards of employment and industrial relations not less favourable than those observed by comparable employers in the host country;

-^{7.} In the context of bona fide negotiations with representatives of employees on conditions of employment, or while employees are exercising a right to organise, not threaten to transfer the whole or part of an operating unit from the country concerned nor transfer employees from the enterprises' component entities in other countries in order to influence unfairly those negotiations or to hinder the exercise of a right to organise."
+7. In the context of bona fide negotiations with representatives of employees on conditions of employment, or while employees are exercising a right to organise, not threaten to transfer the whole or part of an operating unit from the country concerned nor transfer employees from the enterprises' component entities in other countries in order to influence unfairly those negotiations or to hinder the exercise of a right to organise."

-December 2002, the NCP concluded that further involvement in the matter was not warranted.
+The US NCP was very slow to respond to the unions and since the case had been taken up by the National Labor Relations Board (NLRB), the NCP was reluctant to deal with the issue.
+In December 2002, the NCP concluded that further involvement in the matter was not warranted.
 It referred to the availability of the NLRB "to consider the matter on the basis of U.S. labor law" and the agreement between NOPEF and Trico.
 The US NCP therefore did not play an active role in trying to resolve this case.
 Nevertheless, the Guidelines did add further pressure on the company to cease its campaign and start recognising the workers' right to be represented by trade unions.